pyladiesams/ai-in-finance-python-lecture-may2023/README.md

 * explain how AI can be used in Finance
 * create a simple AI chatbot in Python
-* combat consequences of using such an AI chatbot and other AI models in real life
+* combat the consequences of using such an AI chatbot and other AI models in real life

 ---